 TENNESSEE Penalties for possession/use of paraphernalia (continued) • It is unlawful for any person to advertise to promote the sale of objects designed or intended for use as drug paraphernalia.
 A violation is a Class A misdemeanor.
 Is paraphernalia allowed in any context?
-Until July 1, 2025, drug paraphernalia does not include "narcotic testing equipment used to determine whether a controlled substance contains a synthetic opioid" unless the testing equipment is possessed for purposes of an offense of manufacturing, delivering, selling or possessing a controlled substance with intent to manufacture, deliver or sell the controlled substance.
 Drug paraphernalia is allowed when used or possessed with the intent to use by a person authorized to dispense, prescribe, manufacture, or possess a controlled substance.
 Person meeting the requirements for applicability of the overdose assistance exception in TENN.
 CODE.
-ANN. § 63-1- 156 (West 2021) will not be arrested, charged, or prosecuted for the offense of possession of drug paraphernalia.
+ANN. § 63-1-156 (West 2021) will not be arrested, charged, or prosecuted for the offense of possession of drug paraphernalia.
 Drug paraphernalia laws do not apply to an employee, volunteer, or participant of a syringe services program established pursuant to TENN.
 CODE ANN. § 68-1-136 (West 2021) with respect to possessing needles, hypodermic syringes, or other injection supplies obtained from or returned to a program.
 Forfeiture All drug paraphernalia is subject to forfeiture.
 Other provisions of note Prior to searching a person, a person's premises, or a person's vehicle, a law enforcement officer may ask the person whether the person (or the premises/vehicle) has (contains) a needle or sharp object that may cut or puncture the officer.
 If the person so alerts the officer prior to the search, the person shall not be charged with or prosecuted for possession of drug paraphernalia for the needle or sharp object.
 This exception does not apply to any other drug paraphernalia that may be present and found during the search.
 TENN.
 CODE ANN. § 39-17-424 (West 2021) contains a list of factors that a court or other authority must consider when determining whether an object is drug paraphernalia.
-Recently proposed legislation None, other than legislation enacted in 2022.
+Recently proposed legislation H.B.
+2177, 112 th Gen. Assemb., 2 nd Reg.
+Sess.
+(Tenn.
+2022) and S.B.
+2427, 112th Gen. Assemb., 2nd Reg.
+Sess.
+(Tenn.
+2022) (Senate bill passed by Senate).
+These bills exclude narcotic testing equipment used to determine whether a controlled substance contains a synthetic opioid from the definition of drug paraphernalia.
+In the Senate version, the testing equipment cannot be possessed for purposes of committing an offense of manufacturing, delivering, selling or possessing a controlled substance with intent to manufacture, deliver or sell the controlled substance.